alsalafiyyah/alsalafiyyah.github.io/_posts/2024/alifta/2024-06-30-rule-on-hiring-people-to-recite-quran-for-the-dead.md

 date: 2024-06-30
 hijri: Dhul-Hijjah 24, 1445
 source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 14409, Question 2
-category: [fatwas, quran, funerals, bidah]
+category: [quran, funerals, bidah]
+tags: [alifta]
+lang: en
+translation: false
 summary: Reciting the Qur'an for the souls of the dead or reciting it in the graves or hiring someone to recite it is an act of bid`ah and is not permissible.
 group6: true
 ---